tud-amr/mpc_planner_ws/README.md

 **Regular Solver:** Go to my.embotech.com, log in to your account.
 Assign a regular license to your computer.
 Then download the client to `~/forces_pro_client/` **outside of the container**.
 If you have the solver in a different location, add its path to `PYTHONPATH`.

 **Floating Solver:**
 Go to my.embotech.com, log in to your account.
-Click on a license -> Download `Floating Licenses Proxy Standalone (Linux 64-bit) - FORCES PRO v5.1.0 onwards` -> unzip.
+Click on a license -> Download `Floating Licenses Proxy Standalone (Linux 64-bit) - FORCES PRO v5.1.0 onwards` **outside of the container** -> unzip.
 In the downloaded folder, `chmod +x forcespro_floating_licenses_proxy`.
 Then to start the solver proxy (necessary to run it), execute:
 `./forcespro_floating_licenses_proxy`.

 To use the floating license, set `solver_settings/floating_license` in `mpc_planner_<your_system>/config/settings.yaml` to `true`.